Valuation Measure of the Stock Market using Stochastic Volatility and Stock Earnings: White Noise Analysis Methodology

 For background on white noise and normality tests, see \cite[Chapter 1, Section 6]{Series}.
 Also, for white noise testing, see \cite[Chapter 1, Sections 2, 4]{Textbook}, and for normality testing, see \cite[Chapter 1, Section 5]{Textbook}; finally, see \cite[Chapter 2, Section 6]{Textbook}, and the result (2.10) there.

 Note that we perform the ACF computation both for $x_1, \ldots, x_N$ and for $|x_1|, \ldots, |x_N|$.
-The necessity of doing this for $x_1^2, \ldots, x_N^2$ and not just for $x_1, \ldots, x_N$ is shown in \cite[Chapter 3, Section 1]{Textbook} (especially Figures 3.1, 3.2), mentioned in the Introduction.
-To avoid computing higher moments, which might lead to increased standard error, we use absolute values instead of squares: $|x_1|, \ldots, |x_N|$.
+The necessity of doing this not just for $x_1, \ldots, x_N$ is shown in \cite[Chapter 3, Section 1]{Textbook} (especially Figures 3.1, 3.2), mentioned in the Introduction.
 But both $x_1, \ldots, x_N$ (the original values) and $|x_1|, \ldots, |x_N|$ (absolute values) give us the same critical values of the $L_1$ statistic.

-We recall the standard time series results: Under the white noise hypothesis, we have the following weak convergence: $(\hat{\rho}(1), \ldots, \hat{\rho}(k)) \Rightarrow \mathcal Q_k$, where $N \to \infty$, where $\mathcal Q_k$ is the standard $k$-variate normal distribution.
+We recall the standard time series results: Under the white noise hypothesis, we have weak convergence: $(\hat{\rho}(1), \ldots, \hat{\rho}(k)) \Rightarrow \mathcal Q_k$, where $N \to \infty$, where $\mathcal Q_k$ is the standard $k$-variate normal distribution.
 From here, it is easy to derive asymptotic results for $L_1$ and $L_2$.
 But we decided to make Monte Carlo simulations and compute critical values by hand, since we are not sure about the rate of convergence.
 After all, this was in part what motivated the replacement of the standard $L_2$ Box-Pierce test with the Ljung-Box test, see the classic article \cite{Ljung}.